cultures-interactive/adamara/README.md

       ```
    4. Click "Deploy now".
 4. Create the database:
-   1. Add "phpmyadmin" as a CapRover app.
+   1. "Apps" -> "Create new App" -> "One-Click Apps/Databases": "phpmyadmin"
-   2. Log into phpmyadmin and create a new database "adamara" with a user "adamara".
+   2. Log into phpmyadmin (the database server that you just created is available under `srv-captain--adamara-mariadb-db`) and create a new database "adamara" with a user "adamara" that has all rights for the "adamara" database except GRANT.
    3. Optionally, if you want to use our database:
       1. Log into the server with an SSH client, e.g. PuTTY
-      2. Download the [database dump](#database-dump--game-assets) and place it into `/var/lib/docker/volumes/captain--app-mariadb-db-data/_data` as `dump.sql`.
+      2. Download the [database dump](#database-dump--game-assets) and place it into `/var/lib/docker/volumes/captain--adamara-mariadb-db-data/_data` as `dump.sql`.
       3. `docker ps`
-      4. Check what the current database app name is, e.g. `srv-captain--app-mariadb-db.1.ystl2yu4ygiiq1qsn8bjs6fgr`
+      4. Check what the current database app name is, e.g. `srv-captain--adamara-mariadb-db.1.ystl2yu4ygiiq1qsn8bjs6fgr`
-      5. `docker exec -it srv-captain--app-mariadb-db.1.ystl2yu4ygiiq1qsn8bjs6fgr /bin/bash`
+      5. `docker exec -it srv-captain--adamara-mariadb-db.1.ystl2yu4ygiiq1qsn8bjs6fgr /bin/bash`
       6. `mysql -u root -p adamara < /var/lib/mysql/dump.sql`
 4. Create the adamara server:
    1. "Apps" -> "Create new App"